gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Protection Engines field in bytes plus 4.

-Options: 16 bits (unsigned integer)
-: This value is set by default to zero.
-It contains indication of optional feature support.
+Protection Solutions Indicator: 32 bits (unsigned integer) : This value is set by default to zero.
+It uses the different bit-values to indicate that the INIT contained an offer of the indiacted protection solutions.
+Value 0x1 is used to indiacte that one offered DTLS 1.3 Chunk.

-Padding: 0 or 16 bits
-: If the length of the
-  Protection Engines field is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
-The Padding MUST NOT be longer than 2 bytes and it MUST be ignored by the receiver.

 RFC-Editor Note: Please replace 0x4X with the actual chunk type value assigned by IANA and then remove this note.